 GUL’s premiums stay the same for the life of the policy, and it has a ‘no lapse’ guarantee, which means as long as you pay your premiums, you have coverage.

-On the flip side, without the cash value, you have nothing to back you up if you can’t pay your premiums.
+Conversely, you have nothing to back you up without the cash value if you can’t pay your premiums.
 You have to pay them, or you lose your death benefit.

 Think of guaranteed universal life insurance like term life insurance for the rest of your life.
 You don’t have to worry about outliving the term.
-You have coverage for your lifetime, which ensures your loved ones are protected.
+You have lifetime coverage, ensuring your loved ones are protected.

 Guaranteed Universal Life Pros and Cons